-332 Environmental Economics and Public Policy.
-F. An introduction to the theory and practice of environmental policy.
+332 Environmental Economics and Public Policy.\ An introduction to the theory and practice of environmental policy.
 The course provides a survey of the problems considered by environmental economics and an evaluation of the policies that have been developed-problems related to pollution and other forms of environmental deterioration, to the use of energy and other resources, and to related issues.
 Prerequisite: 151 or 221, or permission of the instructor.
-Mr. J. Tiemstra.
+Not offered 1990-91.

-334 Industrial Markets and Public Control.
-S. A study of the structure, control, and market behavior of American industry, and the public policies for the control of economic power.
+334 Industrial Markets and Public Con-trol.\ A study of the structure, control, and market behavior of American industry, and the public policies for the control of economic power.
 Prerequisite: 151 or 221.
-Mr. J. Dodge.
+Not offered 1990-91.

-335 Labor Economics.
-A study of labor markets and their relationship to the economy as a whole, with an emphasis on wage theory, the impact of trade unions, unemployment, income distribution, human capital formation, labor force participation, and public policies concerning such topics.
+335 Labor Economics.\ S. A study of labor markets and their relationship to the economy as a whole, with an emphasis on wage theory, the impact of trade unions, unemployment, income distribution, human capital formation, labor force participation, and public policies concerning such topics.
 Prerequisite: 151 or 221.
-Not offered 1989-90.
+Staff.

-336 Comparative Economic Systems.
-F. A comparison of various forms of economic organization, such as capitalist and socialist types, and an evaluation of their performance in theory and practice.
+336 Comparative Economic Systems.\ F. A comparison of various forms of economic organization, such as capitalist and socialist types, and an evaluation of their performance in theory and practice.
 Prerequisite: 151 or 221.
-Not offered 1989-90.
+Mr. K. Schaefer.

-337 World Poverty and Economic Development.
-S. A study of the causes of widespread poverty in many nations and regions of the world, and a study and evaluation of policies designed for its alleviation.
+337 World Poverty and Economic Development.\ S. A study of the causes of widespread poverty in many nations and regions of the world, and a study and evaluation of policies designed for its alleviation.
 Prerequisite: 151 or 221.
-Mr. E. Van Der Heide.
+Mr. E. Dykema.

-338 International Economics.
-F. A study of international economic relations, stressing the fundamentals of trade theory, the balance of payments, problems of international disequilibrium, trade barriers, and efforts to promote international economic stability and growth.
+338 International Economics.\ F. A study of international economic relations, stressing the fundamentals of trade theory, the balance of payments, problems of international disequilibrium, trade barriers, and efforts to promote international economic stability and growth.
 Prerequisite: 151 or 222.
-Mr. M. Anderson.

-339 Public Finance.
-S. The effects of government spending and taxation on resource allocation and on the distribution of income.
-Students will consider current policv issues and will analyze major programs at the national, state, and local level.
+Mr. R. Hoksbergen.
+339 Public Finance.\ S. The effects of government spending and taxation on resource allocation and on the distribution of income.
+Students will consider current policy issues and will analyze major programs at the national, state, and local level.
 Prerequisite: 151 or 221.
 Mr. S. Vander Linde.

-343 Quantitative Economics and Econometrics.
+Quantitative Economics and Econometrics.
 S. A study of mathematical and statistical tools and applications in economics and business.
 The course examines such mathematical tools as input-output analysis, linear programming, and econometric models, and will involve a significant amount of computer use.
 This course is recommended for students considering graduate work in either economics or business.
 Prerequisites: Math 143 and 132 or their equivalents, and one course from Economics 323-326.
-Not offered 1989-90.
+Mr. K. Schaefer.

-345 History of Economic Thought.
-S. An examination of the development of economic ideas with an emphasis on the emergence of main historical themes, issues, and controversies.
+345 History of Economic Thought.\ S. An examination of the development of economic ideas with an emphasis on the emergence of main historical themes, issues, and controversies.
 Prerequisite: 151, 222, or permission of the instructor.
-Mr. E. Dy-
+Not offered 1990-91.

 349 Internship in Economics.
-S. These internships which will require the student to use the tools of economic analysis involve ten to fifteen hours of work a week under an employer supervisor and a series of internship seminars on campus.
+F and S. These internships which will require the student to use the tools of economic analysis involve ten to fifteen hours of work a week under an employer supervisor and a series of internship seminars on campus.
 Each intern, after consultation with the internship coordinator, will submit a research paper and a short personal evaluation of the internship.
 Prerequisites: appropriate courses in economics, completion of the mathematics cognate requirements, junior or senior standing, and permission of the internship coordinator.
 Staff.

-390 Independent Study.
-F, I, S. Prerequisite: permission of the department chair.
+Independent Study.\ F, I, S. Prerequisite: permission of the department chair.
+Staff

-395 Economics Seminar.
-S. A study of the methodology of economics, and of one or more of the significant problems in economics.
+395 Economics Seminar.\ S. A study of the methodology of economics, and of one or more of the significant problems in economics.
 Emphasis on oral and written reports and on extensive reading in current economics journals.
 Prerequisites: senior economics major status.
-Mr. E. Dykema.
+Mr. R. Hoksbergen.

-A catalog with the descriptions of all interim courses is available after October 1989.
+A catalog with the descriptions of all interim courses is available after October 1990.